jollyjinx/modbus-2-mqtt-bridge/README.md

-# modbus2mqtt Bridge
+# modbus2mqtt - Generic Modbus 2 MQTT Bridge

-*modbus2mqtt* allows you to have modbus capable devices (Ethernet/USB/Serial) being available in MQTT.
+**modbus2mqtt** allows you to have any modbus capable device (Ethernet/USB/Serial) being available in MQTT.

-It works on standard swift platforms.
-I works on macOS and Linux computers (e.g raspberry pi), but should work on swift for windows as well.

-## Have any Modbus device brigded to MQTT

 It comes with json definition files for:

  - Lambda Eureka series heatpumps (EU8L, EU13L EU15L)
  - Phoenix Contact electric vehicle chargecontroller
  - Hanmatek HM310T laboratory power supply
-    - SMA sunnyboy inverters
-    - SMA sunnystore inverters
+ - SMA sunnyboy/-store inverters (left in here, even though [sma2mqtt](https://github.com/jollyjinx/sma2mqtt) is better for that use case)

+and you can easily add json definition files for your own devices.

 ## Docker Container Use

 A Docker image, specifically engineered for 64-bit ARM architecture, is available.
 This image is compatible with a range of devices, including the Raspberry Pi, Apple Silicon Macs, and other 64-bit ARM computers.
 It can be employed directly using the following command:

 ```
-docker run --name modbus2mqtt jollyjinx/modbus2mqtt:latest modbus2mqtt --modbus-server lambda --topic lambda --device-description-file lambda.json
+	docker run --name modbus2mqtt \
+		jollyjinx/modbus2mqtt:latest modbus2mqtt \
+		--modbus-server lambda \
+		--topic lambda \
+		--device-description-file lambda.json
 ```

-This runs the bridge for a lambda heatpump and output it to the mqtt server topic /lambda.
-If there is no mqtt server specified the server named 'mqtt' is used.
+This runs **modbus2mqtt** for a lambda heatpump and output the values to the mqtt server topic /lambda.
+If there is no mqtt server specified the server named *mqtt* is used.

 This will look like the following on MQTT Explorer: